yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

   </figure>
 </t>

-The STAR delegation profile described in this document applies straightforwardly, the only extra requirement being the ability to instruct the NDC about the allowed TNAuthList values.
-This can be achieved by a simple extension of the CSR template.
+As shown, the STAR delegation profile described in this document applies straightforwardly, the only extra requirement being the ability to instruct the NDC about the allowed TNAuthList values.
+This can be achieved by a simple extension to the CSR template.

 # IANA Considerations